GFG/rubber-doc/README.md

 > Note: Ensure you have installed [Go](https://golang.org/doc/install#tarball) and configured your `GOPATH` and `PATH`.

-### Generate HTML Documentation
+### Usage

-To generate HTML documentation from a RAML's specification:
+HTML from a RAML's specification:

 ```
 $ rubberdoc generate --spec=API.raml --config=config.yml
 ```

-To generate HTML documentation from a Blueprint's specification:
+HTML from a Blueprint's specification:

 ```
 $ rubberdoc generate --spec=API.apib --config=config.yml